FHA Back To Work Versus NON-QM Mortgages And Pros And Cons

 - Unfortunately, under HUD’s rules and guidelines, a loss of business does not constitute being out of work and business owners who lost their business due to the economic collapse due not qualify

-- HUD, the United States Department of Housing and Urban Development, considers self employed folks and business owners as sophisticated investors
+- HUD, the United States Department of Housing and Urban Development, consider self-employed folks and business owners as sophisticated investors

 - Losing their business due to the economic collapse is considered a calculated risk on the business owner’s part